socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 ### Benefits vs. Effort (Expected Benefits, Skill Levels)
-"Agile Modeling" by S. Ambler has a core practice called [Just Barely Good Enough Models and Documents](http://agilemodeling.com/essays/barelyGoodEnough.html) that covers cost vs. benefit of modeling (@Ambler:2002).
+"Agile Modeling" by Scott Ambler has a core practice called ["Just Barely Good Enough Models and Documents"](http://agilemodeling.com/essays/barelyGoodEnough.html) that covers cost vs. benefit of modeling (@Ambler:2002).

-George Fairbanks sends similar messages in bis book ["Just Enough Software Architecture"](https://www.georgefairbanks.com/book/) (@Fairbanks:2010).
+George Fairbanks sends similar messages in his book ["Just Enough Software Architecture"](https://www.georgefairbanks.com/book/) (@Fairbanks:2010).

 A variation of the "if in doubt leave it out" rule for DPR method adoption applies here:

-> Do not create a 'big ball of model mud'; always have a distinct target audience and its information needs in mind when creating a model or a diagram and base your in/out and naming decisions on the preferences and background of that particular audience.
+> Do not create a 'big ball of model mud'; always have a distinct target audience with its information needs in mind when creating a model or a diagram.
+Base your in/out and naming decisions on the preferences and background of that particular audience.

 ### Hints and Pitfalls to Avoid